JetBridge Crosshair Alignment Device℗™

 Price per assembled Kit FOB our warehouse:

-- – Delivery 3-4 weeks ARO custom assemble and wiring per installation and customer.
-Quotes are valid for 60 days
+- – Delivery 4 weeks ARO custom assemble and wiring schematic will be provided per PBB model/console wiring.
+Quotes are valid for 40 days

 Inverse “L” projected at lower-right corner of aircraft (Inverse “L” is powered ON only when PBB is moving to parked aircraft)